 With stone floors, beamed ceilings and stained glass windows that date back to the 12 century, The Crypt at Bleeding Heart has seen its fair share of parties.

 King Henry VIII even held a three day feast here in 1531!
-Although it sounds scary, the ambience of The Crypt is amazing and it looks magical when lit up with fairy lights.
+Although it sounds scary, the ambience of The Crypt is amazing and it looks truly magical when lit up with fairy lights.